New York Mets

 The Mets flamed out for much of the decade, as Strawberry and Gooden collapsed under the weight of drugs, alcohol and numerous other run-ins with the law, while a new wave of high-priced free agents failed to reprise the magic of their predecessors from the 1980s.
 Only late in the decade did a turnaround finally develop with the arrival of veteran stars Mike Piazza and John Olerud, as well as the (albeit brief) emergence of catcher Todd Hundley and third baseman Edgardo Alfonzo, leading to the Mets’ first playoff appearance in 11 years in 1999.

 Making good on their second straight wild card call, the Mets took the NL flag in 2000 but lost a confrontational Fall Classic to the crosstown New York Yankees best recalled by Roger Clemens’ bizarre head games with Piazza.
-The team slumped at mid-decade but quickly saw a revival with genuine homegrown talent in David Wright and Jose Reyes, but suffered through a succession of collapses down the stretch that kept them out of the postseason.
+The team slumped at mid-decade before quickly seeing a revival through genuine homegrown talent in David Wright and Jose Reyes, but suffered through a succession of collapses down the stretch that kept them out of the postseason.
 After 45 years at Shea Stadium, the Mets finally christened a new home in 2009 with Citi Field.

 Highlights of the Mets’ History on This Great Game: